NataliaDj/Introductory-Java-Exercise/README.md

 &nbsp;\*\*\*<br/>
 &nbsp;&nbsp;\*<br/>

-## FizzBuzz Exercise
+## FizzBuzz.FizzBuzz Exercise
-FizzBuzz is a simple number game where you count, but say "Fizz" and/or "Buzz" instead of numbers adhering to certain rules.<br/>
+FizzBuzz.FizzBuzz is a simple number game where you count, but say "Fizz" and/or "Buzz" instead of numbers adhering to certain rules.<br/>
 <br/>
-Create a FizzBuzz() method that prints out the numbers 1 through 100.<br/>
+Create a FizzBuzz.FizzBuzz() method that prints out the numbers 1 through 100.<br/>
 Instead of numbers divisible by three print "Fizz".<br/>
 Instead of numbers divisible by five print "Buzz".<br/>
-Instead of numbers divisible by three and five print "FizzBuzz".<br/>
+Instead of numbers divisible by three and five print "FizzBuzz.FizzBuzz".<br/>
 <br/>
 Sample Output:<br/>
 1<br/>